Wood Rot: Identify, Causes, Repair, and Prevention

 What Is White Rot?

-Wood rotting occurs when certain fungi feed on the structural components of wood, including cellulose, hemicellulose, and lignin, under the right moisture and temperature conditions.
+Wood rot occurs when certain fungi feed on the structural components of wood, including cellulose, hemicellulose, and lignin, under the right moisture and temperature conditions.

 - Serpula lacrymans is responsible for dry rot.
 It thrives in confined, damp environments with poor airflow, breaking down cellulose and leaving the wood brittle.

-- Coniophora puteana, the most common cause of wet rot.
+- Coniophora puteana is the most common cause of wet rot.
 It grows when wood remains moist above 40% for long periods, softening the fibers and darkening the surface.

-- Trametes versicolor and Phanerochaete chrysosporium, responsible for white rot.
+- Trametes versicolor and Phanerochaete chrysosporium are responsible for white rot.
 It degrades the lignin and leaves the wood spongy and discolored.

 These fungi can be identified behind walls, under subfloors, and inside unventilated basements, often following minor leaks or condensation issues.
 These fungi release enzymes that digest the wood’s structure, which rapidly compromises its load-bearing capacity.